microsoft/ML-For-Beginners/Regression/3-Linear/README.md

 >
 > This line has an equation: `Y = a + bX`.
 It is typical of **Least-Squares Regression** to draw this type of line.
 >
 > `X` is the 'explanatory variable'. `Y` is the 'dependent variable'.
-The slope of the line is `b` and `a` is the intercept, which refers to the value of `Y` when `X = 0`.
+The slope of the line is `b` and `a` is the y-intercept, which refers to the value of `Y` when `X = 0`.
 >
 > In other words, and referring to our pumpkin data's original question: "predict the price of a pumpkin per bushel by month", `X` would refer to the price and `Y` would refer to the month of sale.
 The math that calculates the line must demonstrate the slope of the line, which is also dependent on the intercept, or where `Y` is situated when `X = 0`.
 >
 > You can observe the method of calculation for these values on the [Math is Fun](https://www.mathsisfun.com/data/least-squares-regression.html) web site.
 >
 > A common method of regression is **Least-Squares Regression** which means that all the datapoints surounding the regression line are squared and then added up.
 Ideally, that final sum is as small as possible, because we want a low number of errors, or `least-squares`.
+We do so since we want to model a line that has the least cumulative distance from all of our data points.
+We also square the terms before adding them since we are concerned with its magnitude rather than its direction.
 >
 > One more term to understand is the **Correlation Coefficient** between given X and Y variables.
 For a scatterplot, you can quickly visualize this coefficient.
 A plot with datapoints scattered in a neat line have high correlation, but a plot with datapoints scattered everywhere between X and Y have a low correlation.
 >